microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 ```

 The **$cert** variable in the previous command stores your certificate in the current session and allows you to export it.
 The command below exports the certificate in `.cer` format.
-You can export it in any format supported on the Azure Portal including `.pem` and `.crt`.
+You can export it in any file format supported on the Azure Portal including `.pem` and `.crt`.

 ```powershell